foundev/foundev.github.io/_posts/2009-07-04-python-web-series-pylons-part-7-refactoring-deployment-and-wrap-up.md

 ---
-title: 'Python Web Framework Series – Pylons: Part 7 Refactoring Deployment and Wrap up'
 layout: post
 ---
+<h1>Python Web Framework Series – Pylons: Part 7 Refactoring Deployment and Wrap up</h1>
 Lets take a look at our existing site and what we can do to clean it up and add some badly needed functionality, however that is beyond the scope of my series.
 So I&rsquo;m going to leave some hints for the remaining functionality to get you started.

 ### Refactoring Ideas